 Carol Jackson is the digital communications strategist at the Sanford School of Public Policy.
 Previously, Carol spent many years with the public radio show The Story with Dick Gordon, where she served as Managing Editor and interim Senior Producer.
-Carol is also an on-air contributor to NC Now on UNC-TV (PBS).
+Prior to turning to radio, Carol spent many years in public television.

 Alison Jones is an award winning writer and independent producer.
 Her work has been featured on All Things Considered and Morning Edition.
 Her radio documentary “Mine Enemy: The Story of German POWs in America” aired nationally on public radio stations in 2014.
 A former staff writer for the Raleigh News & Observer, Alison has also reported on the Carolinas for Time Magazine.

 Karen Kemp is assistant dean for communications for the Sanford School.
 Karen was a newspaper reporter and editor in three states and Washington, D.C., before leading the communications team that opened the new N.C.
 Museum of Natural Sciences in Raleigh, N.C.